thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 - **Contextual Submission Logic:** The `submitOffering` function contains the final piece of intelligence.
 In "Create" mode, it correctly assembles the final data payload for the API by combining the fixed context IDs with the IDs selected by the user in the dropdown.

 This pattern makes the `OfferingForm` highly reusable and decouples it from the specific routes, while keeping all context-specific logic clearly organized within the component itself.

+### Pillar VII: Enhanced Datagrid Component

+The generic `Datagrid.svelte` component has been enhanced to be more autonomous and feature-rich, simplifying its usage in list pages across the application.

+#### Autonomous Sorting

+The Datagrid now manages its own sorting state and data loading lifecycle.
+This is achieved through a new architectural pattern where the responsibility for sorting is moved into the component itself.

+-   **`apiLoadFunc` Prop:** A parent component (e.g., `SupplierListPage.svelte`) can now pass an `apiLoadFunc` property to the Datagrid.
+This function serves as a callback that the Datagrid can invoke whenever a new data state is required.
+-   **Internal State Management:** The Datagrid maintains its own internal `sortState`, which is an array of `SortDescriptor` objects to support multi-column sorting.
+When a user clicks a column header, the Datagrid updates this internal state.
+-   **Data-Driven Reloading:** After updating its `sortState`, the Datagrid calls the provided `apiLoadFunc` with the new sort descriptors.
+This is where the seamless integration with the **Query Grammar** happens: the parent-provided function is responsible for translating the `SortDescriptor[]` array into the `orderBy` clause of a `QueryPayload` object and executing the API call.
+The Datagrid then updates its internal `rows` with the new, sorted data from the server.
+-   **Simplified Parent Components:** This new architecture drastically simplifies the parent list pages.
+They are now only responsible for providing the initial data set and the `apiLoadFunc` callback.
+All subsequent sorting-related state management and data fetching is encapsulated within the Datagrid.

+#### Scrollable Body with Sticky Header

+To improve the user experience with long lists of data, the Datagrid now supports a scrollable body with a fixed (sticky) header and toolbar.

+-   **Activation:** This behavior is enabled by adding the `.pc-grid--scroll-body` CSS modifier class to the Datagrid's root element.
+-   **Dynamic Height Control:** The height of the scrollable area is controlled via a `maxBodyHeight` prop, which sets a `--pc-grid-body-max-height` CSS variable.
+This allows parent components to flexibly define the grid's dimensions (e.g., `maxBodyHeight="75vh"`).
+-   **Implementation:** The component's internal structure uses a CSS Flexbox layout.
+The toolbar and table header (`<thead>`) have a fixed size (`flex-shrink: 0`), while the table body container (`.pc-grid__scroller`) is configured to grow and fill the remaining available space (`flex-grow: 1`) and manage its own vertical scrollbar.
+The `<thead>` uses `position: sticky` to remain visible within this scrollable container.

 ### Frontend Navigation Architecture: Context Conservation
 The application employs a **"Context Conservation"** pattern to create an intuitive hierarchical browsing experience.
 The system remembers the deepest path the user has explored and reflects this state consistently across the `HierarchySidebar` and `Breadcrumb` components, only pruning the path when the user explicitly changes context on a higher level.